 Sometimes this can only get you a partial answer.
-In those cases all you need to do is to wait.
+In those cases, all you need to do is to wait.
 Stretch out the tension while staring them in the eye.
 Eventually, they will try to break it and start talking again.
-They may try to change the subject, in which case revert to asking more open ended questions.
+Finally, they may try to change the subject, in which case they revert to asking more open-ended questions.

 Get people to like you

-Ever notice how your grumpy dad who always said no to a dog, but over time her grows very fond of the dog?
-Well, this is what dogs do on a daily basis to ‘manipulate’ people into liking them.
+Ever notice how your grumpy dad always said no to a dog, but she grows very fond of the dog over time?
+Well, this is what dogs do daily to ‘manipulate’ people into liking them.

 It’s common sense that people like people who like them.
-What you don’t realise yet is how to use this to your advantage.
+Unfortunately, you don’t realize how to use this to your advantage.

-Simply greet the person cheerfully every time you see them.
-They will register this in their mind as you liking them.
-Which means that they will also start to like you.
-There’s a reason why everyone likes the cheerful guy in your office and this reason is called Reciprocal Liking.
+Greet the person cheerfully every time you see them.
+They will register this in their minds as you like them, which means they will also start to like you.
+There’s a reason why everyone wants the cheerful guy in your office, and this reason is called Reciprocal Liking.

-Whether you actually like the person or not is irrelevant.
+Whether you like the person or not is irrelevant.
 You can fake a smile, can’t you?
-Well, fake it till you make.
-The upside of this method is that you will trick your brain into actually liking that person as well.
+Well, fake it till you make it.
+The upside of this method is that you will trick your brain into actually liking that person.
 And more love is exactly what the world needs.

 Another hack to remember is best said by a quote attributed to Maya Angelou.
 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 That’s right.
-Make people feel better about themselves and they will remember it more than what you actually said to make them feel that way.
+Make people feel better about themselves, and they will remember it more than what you said to make them feel that way.
 Emotions stay with you for a long time and are embedded in your subconscious.
-The next time the person meets, their subconscious recalls that feel-good feeling.
+So the next time the person meets, their subconscious recalls that feel-good feeling.

-This kind of emotional manipulation is also what the media uses to manipulate to make people hate an idea or a person.
+This kind of emotional manipulation is also what the media uses to make people hate an idea or a person.
 They use strong language that invokes a strong negative emotional response within you.
-Facts be damned.
+Facts are damned.

 Get people to do work for you

 It’s every parent’s nightmare to get their kids to do household chores.
 You can’t blame the kids.
-They simply don’t enjoy doing it.
+They don’t enjoy doing it.
 Can you manipulate people to enjoy doing things for you?
-I don’t think even hypnotising them will work.
+I don’t think even hypnotizing them will work.

 As Sterling Archer would say, “Phrasing!”
-How you phrase your request will determine how likely people are to respond to it positively.
+How you phrase your request will determine how likely people respond to it positively.

-Instead of, “Tommy, go do the dishes”, try, “Tommy, when you’re done with dinner, I need your help in the kitchen.”
+Instead of, “Tommy, go do the dishes,” try, “Tommy, when you’re done with dinner, I need your help in the kitchen.”
 And when Little Tommy shows up, tell him you could use his help washing the dishes.
-Be sure to thank him after to reinforce this behaviour.
+Be sure to thank him after to reinforce this behavior.

 Positive reinforcement works wonders if you want someone to feel good about helping you.
-Reward people when they do something nice for you and it’s likely they’ll enjoy doing nice things for you.
+Reward people when they do something nice for you, and they’ll likely enjoy doing nice things for you.

-The most in-depth, approachable book written on the topic of persuasion has to be Influence: The Psychology of Persuasion.
-Rather than just list the persuasion strategies and explain them, the author manages to sell it to you.
+The most in-depth, approachable book written on persuasion has to be Influence: The Psychology of Persuasion.
+Rather than list the persuasion strategies and explain them, the author manages to sell them to you.

 Bonus hack: Get answers quickly on the internet

 This is something most of us have faced.
-We encounter a simple problem on our computer and are unable to find a solution for it.
-You turn to a reputed online forum that is know to answer these type of questions and post your conundrum.
+We encounter a simple problem on our computer and cannot find a solution.
+You turn to a reputed online forum known to answer these types of questions and post your concern.
 And then…**crickets**

 Nobody is responding.
 Why?
 Doesn’t matter.
-People will respond, just that they will respond whenever they feel like.
-Or maybe the resident expert is not online and other don’t want to give it a try.
+People will reply, just that they will react whenever they feel like it.
+Or maybe the resident expert is not online, and others don’t want to try it.
 But you want the answer now!

-Instead of asking “How do I do XYZ in SuperTechSoft 2.0,” ask, “To do XYZ in SuperTechSoft 2.0 I did so and so.”
+Instead of asking “How do I do XYZ in SuperTechSoft 2.0,” ask, “To do XYZ in SuperTechSoft 2.0, I did so and so.”
 Of course, you don’t know what you’re talking about.
-But I can guarantee you that within the hour you will be flooded with answers correcting you.
-It’s quite interesting really.
-People will go to any length to prove an internet stranger that they are wrong.
+But I can guarantee you that you will be flooded with answers correcting you within the hour.
+It’s pretty interesting.
+People will go to any length to prove to an internet stranger that they are wrong.

 So there you go.
-Some psychological hacks that will make your miserable existence a bit more bearable.
+Some psychological hacks will make your miserable existence a bit more bearable.

-If you want to use some hacks to stop smoking then I written an article on that as well.
+If you want to use some hacks to stop smoking, I wrote an article on that.
 Thank you.